Kajal-7/atlan-frontend/README.md

 3. **Form Validation**: Implemented
    - Need: To make sure user provides some input otherwise show some appropriate error message.

+5. **Integrated Backend**: Implemented
+   - Need: To provide api driven data for query result.
+   - Description: Built Express server to handle query search and respond with the result after interacting with database.

 4. **Sortable and Hideable Columns**: Implemented
    - Need: To allow users to sort the table based on any attribute in ascending or descending order.